rundeck/docs/docs/learning/index.md

 - Enterprise: [https://github.com/rundeckpro/welcome-project](https://github.com/rundeckpro/welcome-project)
 - Community: [https://github.com/rundeck/welcome-project-community](https://github.com/rundeck/welcome-project-community)

-Use the [Welcome Projects Starter How To guide](/learning/howto/welcome-project-starter.md) to learn how toget started with these environments.
+Use the [Welcome Projects Starter How To guide](/learning/howto/welcome-project-starter.md) to learn how to get started with these environments.

 :::tip
 Note: The Enterprise version will require a license file.
 If you aren’t currently an Enterprise customer and you’re interested in using that please [contact us here](https://www.rundeck.com/see-demo).